twistlock/docs/api/descriptions/groups/names.md

-Retrieves the list of all the system groups names as an array of strings.
+Retrieves a list of all group names as an array of strings.

 This endpoint maps to the table data on the **Defend > Vulnerabilities > Images > Registry settings** Console UI page.